DL-Methionine, DL Methionine, DL-Méthionine, L-2-amino-4-(methylthio)butyric acid, L-Methionine, L-Méthionine, Méthionine, Metionina.<br/><br/>

 Overview InformationMethionine is an amino acid.
 Amino acids are the building blocks that our bodies use to make proteins.
-Methionine is found in meat, fish, and dairy products, and it plays an important role in many cell functions.
+Methionine is found in meat, fish, and dairy products.
+It plays an important role in the many functions within the body.

 Uses & Effectiveness